-- To deselect images click on the Deselect All button.
+Unselect All: To quickly deselect the images you have selected click on the Unselect All button.

 Tip: You can also quickly change the order of images using drag and drop in the visual design section of the builder.
 This works best if you are moving an image close to where it is currently located and is visible on the screen.